TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

 ::::::

 The proof is -- we think -- quite instructive.
+(However, feel free to skip it.)

-::::::{prf:proof}
+::::::{dropdown} Proof of&nbsp;{prf:ref}`Thm:DetRowReduction:Invertibility`

 In the previous section we have already seen that the statement is true for triangular matrices.